vrizzi/styleguide/README.md

 ## Linters

 Under `/linters` you will see configuration files we use to enforce the rules described on the styleguide via code linters.
 ATM we use [JSHint](http://www.jshint.com) for Javascript and [SCSS lint](https://github.com/causes/scss-lint) for Sass with SCSS syntax.

 ## EditorConfig

 Inside Magnetis we have people using Vim, Sublime Text and TextMate.
 We make use of the awesome project [EditorConfig](http://editorconfig.org) to help us maintain consistent coding styles between these different editors.
-The rules are specified on `editorconfig` file.
+The rules are specified on `.editorconfig` file.

 ## Discussion